ho-wan/vscode-setting-toggle/README.md

 ---
 ## Known Issues

-- Changes to the "settings.json" file should be saved before the setting is toggled using this extension, otherwise there will be a merge error when saving.
+- Save "settings.json" before toggling setting, otherwise there will be a merge error when saving.

 ---